Developer Guide

 Methods from the Flow Chart: this methods are called successively from the radis.lbl.factory.SpectrumFactory.eq_spectrum() and radis.lbl.factory.SpectrumFactory.non_eq_spectrum() methods.

-You can also ask for advice on the Q&A forum or the community chat:
+You can also ask for advice on the community chat:

 Gitter Slack